 confirmation that the student has returned the master student loan agreement to their provincial or territorial Student Assistance Office.

-confirmation of enrolment from the University.
-You will receive the enrolment form and instructions in the post and then need to bring them to the Student Funding Office to be completed before returning then back to the correct Student Services Branch.
+confirmation of enrolment from the University; you will receive the enrolment form and instructions in the post and which should be sent to Funding, Graduation & Awards for completion before returning then back to the correct Student Services Branch.

 Canadian students may wish to supplement the money they receive from the Canadian government through the Canada Student Loan Program via a private loan.
 Find out more details on the RBC Royal Bank Royal Credit Line offered to students studying outside of Canada.